ThomasASmith/CRTspat/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CRTspillover
+# CRTspat

 <!-- badges: start -->
 <!-- badges: end -->

-CRTspillover is an R-package to provide easily accessible R functions for design and analysis of cluster randomized trials (CRTs), where geographically structured contamination is anticipated and where geolocations are available.
+CRTspat is an R-package to provide easily accessible R functions for design and analysis of cluster randomized trials (CRTs), where geographically structured contamination is anticipated and where geolocations are available.
 It includes functions for analysing baseline